Lessons Learned from the Aid Work at Takara

 Unfortunately, the group had brought nothing to leave behind.
 Leaving medicine, they said, was an activity for the recovery, not the emergency.

 Tongoa had not had a doctor visit in more than a decade.
+One can very well imagine that they don’t have any access to online doctor consultations or online pharmacies like Blink Health for buying medications.
 Sad?
 Maybe.
 What’s really sad, from their perspective, is that when the doctors finally came, they didn’t have anything to leave behind.
 The people here know, better than any of us, how unlikely it is that the doctors will ever come back.

 Put yourself in their shoes.
 The distinction between an emergency phase and recovery phase is totally absurd and arbitrary, particularly when you consider it from the perspective of the ni-Van people.

 The whole definition of “emergency” is a cultural construct.
 It is informed by Western philosophies, modern living and the unique history and contemporary limitations of the aid industry.
 Just go back in history a little and look at Clara Barton.
 The Red Cross wasn’t handing out high-energy biscuits to Armenian farmers.
 They rushed over seeds and hoes.